antarctica/bas-style-kit-docs/site/_components/alert.md

 {% include snippets/topic-metadata.html current_phase="live" current_version="0.1.0" origin="bootstrap" included="yes" %}

 The [standard contextual colours]({{ '/core/colours/#standard-contextual-colours' | prepend: site.baseurl }}) can be
-used for adding context to alerts using these classes:
+used for context by adding these classes:

 * `.label-success`
 * `.label-warning`